golkelj/data-science-fundamentals/nn.md

 dZ_2 = a_2 - Y_{\text{one-hot}}
 $$

-This calculates the error at the output layer. a2 represents the predicted probabilities from the Softmax activation, and Y one-hot
+This calculates the error at the output layer. a2 represents the predicted probabilities from the Softmax activation, and Y is the one-hot encoded representation of the true labels.
-​
-  is the one-hot encoded representation of the true labels.
 The difference between these tells us how much the network's output deviated from the correct answer.

-Gradient of the Loss with respect to the second weight matrix (dW 2
+Gradient of the Loss concerning the second weight matrix (dW 2
 ​
  ):